CGCL-codes/Auxo/README.md

 ## About the source code and data sets

 We have implemented the basic idea GSS_Chain (GSS_Chain.cpp), Auxo (Auxo.cpp), and proportional Auxo (AuxoPro.cpp) in C++.
-We complete the code on Linux 5.4.0-99-generic and compile successfully using gcc 7.5.0.
-The hash function we use is in the file querysupportstruct.h.
+The source code is in the "Auxo" directory.
+We complete the code on Linux 5.4.0-99-generic and compile successfully using gcc 11.3.0.

 All the data sets we use can be downloaded from the below website (In the "data" directory, we also upload a small test dataset sample "lkml" due to the size limitation of the project uploaded):
 ```